postmanlabs/labs-docs/src/pages/docs/integrations/available-integrations/github.md

 1. Log in to [GitHub](https://github.com/).

-1. If you don’t already have a personal access Token, [generate a new one](https://github.com/settings/tokens).
+1. If you don’t already have a personal access token, [generate a new one](https://github.com/settings/tokens).

 1. To enable backing up collections, select the `repo` and the `user` scopes.